 We have spent a considerable amount of resources, effort and time focusing on the safety of our product.
 We are happy to say that we have two main safety features: a Master Arm (On/Off) switch that must be engaged before the stun gun is activated and a second switch that is manually manipulated to cause the electrodes to protrude through the top of the phone case.
 This process effectively deactivates the safety features, allowing the Yellow Jacket to be fired or discharged.
 The same switch/tab that is slid forward to cause the electrodes to protrude through the top of the phone case, also acts as the “trigger” for the Yellow Jacket.
 After both of these features have been engaged, the activation button (trigger) must be depressed and held down to discharge the device.
 This equates to three different and specific actions that must happen in order for an accidental discharge to occur.
 Please remember, that the most effective form of safety is education!
 Parents, you can no longer let your kids play with your phone without first removing the stun gun portion of the Yellow Jacket Phone Case from your phone.
 You must educate everyone that lives and works with you that Yellow Jacket is a self-defense weapon.
 It is NOT a toy.
 Lastly and most importantly, we want customers to know that Yellow Jacket is a non-lethal, low amperage high-voltage defensive weapon that is temporary and not fatal.

 Actually, stun guns, also known as electroshock weapons, are legal in most of the world.
 Educate yourself!
 Check your State and Local laws before carrying your Yellow Jacket.
-Stun guns are legal to own in 43 states by people 18 years of age and older.
+Stun guns are legal to own in 45 states by people 18 years of age and older.
 A handful of states require owners to prove that they are not convicted felons, while other states have bans on carrying stun guns at specific places such as schools, courthouses and other public buildings.
 California is the only state that requires your stun gun to have a serial code on it.
-The 6 states that do ban stun guns are Illinois; Massachusetts; New Jersey; New York; Rhode Island; Wisconsin and Hawaii.
+The 5 states that do ban stun guns are Massachusetts; New York; Rhode Island; and Hawaii.
 Counties and cities that ban stun guns include but may not be limited to Annapolis, MD; Baltimore, MD; Baltimore County, MD; Dennison, IA; Crawford County, IA; District of Columbia (D.C.) & Philadelphia, PA.
 Countries that ban stun guns include Argentina, Australia, Belgium, Canada, Denmark, Germany, Hong Kong, Japan, New Zealand, Norway, Sweden, United Kingdom, & Kenya.
 Many people think they know the legality and effects of stun guns without ever having done the research themselves.
 Don’t let these naysayers stop you from being protected legally.

 No, don’t try to do this unless you are prepared to have your Yellow Jacket confiscated and be detained.
 However, you can safely package your Yellow Jacket and place it into your checked baggage and put it back on your smartphone after you have left the airport.
 If you are flying on a private plane, consult the airlines and staff before getting on the plane with your Yellow Jacket.